nheatyon/An-ARP-Spoofer/README.md

 ## Contributing

 Any contribution to the project is really <b>appreciated</b>.
 Feel free to fork the project and commit your changes!<br/>
 Use this script for educational purposes only!
-I do not take any responsibility for the use you will make of it
+I do not take any responsibility for the use you will make of it.